 Kilmorack Gallery is one of the foremost commercial art galleries in Scotland.
-We opened twenty years ago (in 1997) reusing the old parish church outside Beauly to exhibit some of the most interesting and collectable artists in Scotland.
+We opened twenty-two years ago (in 1997) reusing the old parish church outside Beauly to exhibit some of the most interesting and collectable artists in Scotland.
 The building had laid empty for twenty-five years.
 Today, inside there is a unique and spiritual blend of the old building married with the work of some of Scotland’s finest artists.

 Please contact the gallery if you wish to be kept up-to-date with the gallery our changing shows, and we will put you on our mailing lists.

 mailing listsign up to one of our mailing lists

 Be kept up-to-date with what is going in Kilmorack Gallery and sign-up to either our e-mailing list or our postal mailing list.
 Please let us know if you have interest in a specific artist or type of work.

 The use of the old Beauly parish church as a commercial art gallery is often cited as one of the best examples of the reuse of a redundant church.
 Most of the original features and characters of the 18th century building remain...

 Kilmorack Gallery doesn't currently accept unsolicited submissions.

 We have been exprimenting with video and the results can be found on Vimeo.